Proton Wira: Exports

 The Persona was later complemented by a three-door hatch called the Persona Compact, as well as the two door Persona Coupé.
 From August 2000, the Satria and Wira nameplates were extended to the British market, and the Coupé was discontinued there when production ended in 2001.
 The Wira was subsequently replaced by the all new Proton GEN•2 in the end of 2004.

 The Wira was launched into the Australian market in May 1995, and was renamed to Proton Persona in November 1996.

+The Wira was also introduced in the Singaporean market in 2003 and discontinued in 2008.
+It was sold at S$41,988.

 The Wira is the only Proton model to be offered with a diesel engine, namely Mitsubishi's 2.0 L Sirius 4D68 in-line four engine.
 Proton needed a diesel engine to further establish themselves in Europe, where diesel engined passenger cars are popular.
 The 4D68 diesel was produced in both naturally aspirated and turbocharged offerings, where the former produced 64 hp and the latter managed 80 hp.

 However, the turbocharged 4D68 could produce 172 Nm of torque, more than any other engine offered in the Wira range, and compared to just 123 Nm without the turbocharger.
 Most European markets received the turbo diesel, but a handful, such as Germany received the naturally aspirated diesel as well, in both four door and five door guises.
 In Malaysia, Proton sold the naturally aspirated diesel as the Wira 2.0D, but it was limited to the four door sedan.

 In 2005, Zagross Khodro began assembly of Wira complete knock down units for the Iranian market as part of a deal with Proton.

 Export Proton Wiras used a different Proton badge compared to the badge found on Wiras for the Malaysian market.